Beta-lactamase: Mechanism of action

 The two types of beta-lactamases work on the basis of the two basic mechanisms of opening the β-lactam ring.

 The SBLs are similar in structure and mechanistically to the β-lactam target penicillin-binding proteins (PBPs) which are necessary for cell wall building and modifying.
-SBLs and PBPs both covalently change an active site Serine residue.
+SBLs and PBPs both covalently change an active site serine residue.
 The difference between the PBPs and SBLs is that the latter generates free enzyme and inactive antibiotic by the very quick hydrolysis of the acyl-enzyme intermediate.

 The MBLs use the Zn2+ ions to activate a binding site water molecule for the hydrolysis of the β-lactam ring.
+Zinc chelators have recently been investigated as metallo-β-lactamase inhibitors, as they are often able to restore carbapenem susceptibility.

 Penicillinase

 Penicillinase is a specific type of β-lactamase, showing specificity for penicillins, again by hydrolysing the β-lactam ring.
-Molecular weights of the various penicillinases tend to cluster near 50 kiloDaltons.
+Molecular weights of the various penicillinases tend to cluster near 50 kilodaltons.